gluster/glusterdocs/docs/Quick-Start-Guide/Architecture.md

 Geo-replication uses a master-slave model, whereby replication occurs between **Master** - a GlusterFS volume and **Slave** - which can be a local directory or a GlusterFS volume.
-The slave (local directory or volume is accessed using SSH tunnel).

 Geo-replication provides an incremental replication service over Local Area Networks (LANs), Wide Area Network (WANs), and across the Internet.